Black Market Vapes are causing the ‘Mysterious Vaping Illness’: How Fake Vape Products are Endangering Lives

 As vaping rose in popularity, synthetic pot pushers unsurprisingly sought to capitalize on its popularity.
 A clinical report documents potentially the first incidence of the “mysterious illness” resulting from vaping cannabis oil in 2017.
 The case presented with lung injury, bleeding, and shortness of breath, an all-too-familiar profile of symptoms for those following the news.

-Using THC vaping cartridges (or “dabbing”) carries some potential for lung injury, even without accounting for potential adulterants made by “cutters” in black market manufacturing.
-The fake cartridges are more dangerous, and may contain fungicides and can produce hydrogen cyanide when heated, or other adulterants like oils, which can cause pneumonia symptoms when inhaled.
+Black market THC vaping cartridges are inherently dangerous, and may contain fungicides and can produce hydrogen cyanide when heated, or other adulterants like oils, which can cause pneumonia symptoms when inhaled.
 Multiple cases of severe illness resulted directly from buying a fake THC vape cartridge.

-Fake THC vaping cartridges bought on the black market are, sadly, not a new danger, particularly in states like Wisconsin, where marijuana prohibition drives users to find dangerous and unregulated alternatives.
-Vape products advertised as “CBD” were found to contain synthetic cannabinoids in 2018, and the US Army warned military personnel against using them because of the dangers adulterants pose to vapers.
-Many of these stories explain the context — the injury was caused by vaping a black-market THC cartridge, but the headlines parrot the “vaping related” broad strokes that get clicks.
+The use of black market THC vaping cartridges is prevalent across the United States, regardless of the legality of the substance, and users are easily able to find dangerous and unregulated alternatives.
+Vape products advertised as “CBD” were also found to contain synthetic cannabinoids in 2018, and the US Army warned military personnel against using them because of the dangers adulterants pose to vapers.
+Many of these stories explain the context — the injury was caused by vaping black-market THC cartridges, early on in the outbreak.

 A congenital, hereditary condition causes spontaneous lung collapse, usually in young men.
 One vape user with this conditioned erroneously blamed the vape, and the media inflated the hysteria, chasing clicks.